 local.auth.local.nhost.run has address 127.0.0.1

-However, those URLs are powered by a dynamic DNS that can return any IPv4 address you need, you just need to replace the subdomain local with a subdomain that contains the 4 octets of the IPv4 adress you want separated by -.
+However, those URLs are powered by a dynamic DNS that can return any IPv4 address you need, you just need to replace the subdomain local with a subdomain that contains the 4 octets of the IPv4 address you want separated by -.
 For instance:

 > host 192-168-100-1.auth.local.nhost.run